lamini-ai/lamini-examples/rag.md

 ### Step 1.3: Retrieve Relevant Information from Embeddings

 Using [faiss](https://github.com/facebookresearch/faiss),
-lamini perform a similarity search using embeddings of the question against all chunk embeddings, with the help of the index.
+lamini performs a similarity search using embeddings of the question against all chunk embeddings, with the help of the index.
 This produces a list of chunk IDs ranked by their similarity scores.